Sign In / Sign Out

 - My ASU

 - Map and Locations

-Why is religion an accelerating, often divisive political and public force across our world?
-How do religious ideas and practices fit with ideals of democracy, human rights, and global citizenship?
-Why is religion so inextricably tied to conflicts over gender and sexuality?
-Does religion harbor visions and values that can be harnessed to build a more just and peaceable world?
+Why is religion an accelerating, often divisive political and public force?
+How do religious ideas and practices shape or constrain ideals of democracy, human rights, and global citizenship?
+How can understanding religious aims for bettering humanity recast questions of scientific and technological innovation, climate change, and human progress?
+What visions and values does religion offer for imagining and building a more just, peaceful and equitable world?

-The Center for the Study of Religion and Conflict generates innovative thinking through a transdisciplinary approach that:
+The Center for the Study of Religion and Conflict generates innovative thinking on these and other questions through a transdisciplinary approach that:

-The center houses an array of collaborative research initiatives that engage the complicated role of religion, for good and ill, across societies and cultures, including faculty seminars, conferences, publications and reports.
-The center’s ground-breaking work has been supported by many foundations and agencies, such as the National Science Foundation; National Endowment for the Humanities, the Departments of Defense and State, the U.S. Agency for International Development, and the Ford, Henry Luce and Templeton Foundations.
+The center houses an array of collaborative research initiatives that engage the complicated role of religion, for good and ill, across societies and cultures.
+The center’s groundbreaking work has been supported by many foundations and agencies, including the National Science Foundation; National Endowment for the Humanities; the Departments of Defense and State; the U.S. Agency for International Development; and the Ford, Henry Luce and Templeton Foundations.